On the additive and multiplicative structures of the exceptional units in finite commutative rings: Introduction

 The condition in Corollary \ref{cor:exist3} is also only sufficient.

-\begin{example} Choose $F=\Q(\sqrt{21})$.
-Then, the prime $2$ is inert and the prime $3$ is ramified in $\cO_F$.
-By Corollary \ref{cor:exunit2}, for any non-zero ideal $I$ the quotient ring $\cO_F/I$ is generated by its exceptional units.
-However, $\cO_F$ has no exceptional unit. \end{example}
+\begin{example} Choose $D$ to be the ring of integers of the quadratic field $\Q(\sqrt{21})$.
+Then, the prime $2$ is inert and the prime $3$ is ramified in $D$.
+By Corollary \ref{cor:exunit2}, for any non-zero ideal $I$ the quotient ring $D/I$ is generated by its exceptional units.
+However, $D$ has no exceptional unit. \end{example}